-is a non-profit organization dedicated solely to the cause of closing down puppy mills everywhere.
+is a 501 (c) 3 non-profit organization dedicated solely to the cause of educating the public about puppy mills and ultimately closing down puppy mills everywhere.

 This is my Bailey and her story.
 She was my best friend, my love and the joy of my life.
 She is the reason I will spend the rest of my life doing all in my power to CLOSE PUPPY MILLS!